snedmagdous/epigenomics-trauma-nlp/README.md

      ```bash
      python scripts/topic_modeling.py
      ```
    - Verify that the topics are printed in the terminal and the interactive LDA visualization is saved as `models/lda_visualization.html`.
+Then feel free to open lda_visualization.html in a web browser to visualize the LDA topic modeling across the abstracts.

 6. **Visualize using Dash**:
    - Run the Dash app for visualization: